-When the facts and circumstances are considered, it also must be unfair to hold you liable for the tax due.
-One consideration in determining your responsibility for any tax, interest, and penalties is whether you significantly benefitted from the substantial understatement of tax.
+The facts and circumstances must also indicate that it is unfair for you to pay the tax due.
+One consideration is whether you significantly benefited from the substantial understatement of tax.
 Normal support received from your spouse is not a significant benefit.
-Being later divorced or deserted by your spouse may be another consideration.
+Another consideration may be whether you were later divorced or deserted by your spouse.